jess-stephens/CoT-Dashboard-Waterfall/README.md

 # CoT-Dashboard-Waterfall
-Original code by Alex Brun.
-Using Uganda site level data
+Original code by Alex Brun, workflow and final product collaborated with Jessica Stephens.
+Using Uganda DHIS2 data

 ---